2020 Clinical Pharmacy Challenge Winners - University of Missouri-Kansas City School of Pharmacy

 |

-Pictured from left to right: Dr. John Murphy (moderator), Drew Spargo, Zack Haffler, and Jordan Rice.
+(Left to Right: Dr. John Murphy (moderator), Drew Spargo, Zack Haffler, and Jordan Rice)

 How did you choose to work together on this team?